FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Calories by Weight

 The amount of raw dog food to feed your dog depends on his body weight.
 Ideally, you should give him a meal equal to 2 or 3 percent of your dog’s body weight.
 So if you have a 70-pound Bully, you should feed him 1.4 to 2.1 pounds of food divided into two meals.
+This rule also works for fresh food feeding.

 Many raw feeders also look into the calorie content of the food.
 Ideally, canines should have anywhere from 25 to 30 calories per pound of their current weight.
 Note though that this calculator applies only dogs with a healthy dog.
 For underweight dogs or those where you can easily trace the dog’s ribs—adjustment to the calorie count is necessary.
 For an underweight dog, you should increase the meal by 5 calories.
 If weight gain is the problem, reduce the meal by 5 calories.
 It also makes sense to change the time of meals.
 An overweight dog can be fed just one meal per day while an underweight one may need 3 or 5 small meals given throughout the day.